Why employing delivery drivers can help to solve gig economy pitfalls

 For restaurants of any size, these are serious cuts into operational efficiencies as well as profit margins.

-Start by looking at a third-party tech solution that zeros in on flexible schedules, hiring delivery-only drivers, stacking orders for bundled locations, and providing optimized delivery routes & driver ETAs (Estimated Time of Arrival) for restaurants and customers.
+Start by looking at a third-party tech solution that zeros in on flexible schedules, hiring food delivery-only drivers, stacking orders for bundled locations, and providing optimized delivery routes & driver ETAs (Estimated Time of Arrival) for restaurants and customers.

 Additionally, you minimize overhead/admin costs with the right employees in the restaurant handling orders and prepping plates.